Redefined02/Planetarium/README.md

 # Planetarium
-Creating the solar system using three.js
+Creating the solar system using three.js.

 # Install
-Download the source
+Download the source.

 # Runtime
-open index.html using your choice of webGL enabled browser
+open index.html using your choice of webGL enabled browser.